Hermann-SW/cgal4gp/Basic_Viewer/README.md

 This is the first display of convex hull of 6 points:
 ![../res/Basic_viewer.demo.png](../res/Basic_viewer.demo.png)

 The CGAL viewer is libQGlViewer (forked from version 2.7.0).
-Pressing <kbd>h</kbd> shows extensive help window with more than 50 key and mouse possibilities to control the display.
-Below screenshots were takes after pressing <kbd>m</kbd> which turns off monochrome display.
+See section [Basic Viewer help](#basic-viewer-help) for details.
+Below screenshots were taken after pressing <kbd>m</kbd> key which turns off monochrome display.

 The lattice sphere points for n=65 are created by these 3 lines in [demo.gp](demo.gp):
 ```